 As a BACP Senior Accredited Supervisor, I provide one-to-one supervision and pair/group supervision and consultation for counsellors, therapists and other ‘people practitioners’ seeking a committed, collaborative and creative approach to supporting and developing their work with clients, patients and service-users.

-I hold a Diploma in Integrative Supervision and draw on over 20 years of varied therapeutic counselling experience including EAP, voluntary sector, local authority, NHS primary care, and private practice.
+I hold a Diploma in Integrative Supervision (IIP 2009) and draw on over 20 years of varied therapeutic counselling experience including EAP, voluntary sector, local authority, NHS primary care, and private practice.
 Currently I write the supervision column for BACP’s Private Practice journal.
 Here are four of my recent articles:

 • Shadow signs – a look at how the “shadow self” shows up in supervision

 • Ethical hypocrisy – about the importance of not pretending we're never hypocritical

 • Curious correctness – how supervisory dialogue is affected by ‘political correctness’

 • What are we up against? – on the collective power of our work in troubled times